 In response to pushback by some of the listed sites, WaPo wrote an editor’s note, claiming they do not “vouch for the validity of PropOrNot’s findings,” despite the group’s expertise serving as the entire basis of the piece.
 Regardless, the report quickly became the Post’s most-read article on the website and was boosted by countless journalists across social media, including NYT’s Deputy Washington Editor Jonathan Weisman and co-host of Pod Save America Dan Pfeiffer.

 Just like that Fake News transcended its definition of purposefully manipulative lies and morphed into a nebulous notion of “Russian propaganda.”
-Worse yet, mainstream media outlets championed false and damaging claims by an anonymous group that followed the example of Senator Joseph McCarthy in calling for the FBI to investigate the listed sites for espionage.
+Worse yet, mainstream media outlets championed false and damaging claims by an anonymous group that followed the example of Senator Joseph McCarthy, as Glenn Greenwald points out, in calling for the FBI to investigate the listed sites for espionage.
 Naked Capitalism, Truthdig, and Black Agenda Report are not Russian spies, nor propaganda outlets, but platforms for alternative viewpoints that often criticize American policy.

 The problem is that fake news and propaganda are not the same thing.
 Let’s take a look at the Oxford English Dictionary’s definition of propaganda: